csiro-dcfp/pangeo_hpc/README.md

 # Scripts and advice for running Pangeo with `dask-jobqueue` on NCI's Gadi, Pawsey's Zeus and CSIRO's Petrichor
 These are the scripts that I (Dougie) use.
 They may be useful to you.

-(Note that the NCI-recommended approach for using Pangeo on Gadi is outlined here: https://nci-data-training.readthedocs.io/en/latest/_notebook/prep/pangeo.html.
-The scripts and instructions in this repo describe an alternative approach where users can manage their own conda environment and scale clusters using `dask-jobqueue`)
+(Note that NCI now provides access to a JupyterLab environment on Gadi via the [Australian Research Environment](https://are.nci.org.au/).
+This is the recommended approach for running Pangeo workflows on NCI.
+The scripts and instructions in this repo describe an alternative approach that can be easily deployed across different HPC systems.)

 ## Prerequisites
 Users will need to be able to log in to their system of interest.
 To use Gadi and Pawsey, users will need to be able to request resources under a project.